wp-plugins/wp-clean-up-optimizer/readme.txt

 Advance feature i.e. confining the user by blocking their IP Address and Keep tracking the user who are currently logged in as well as trying to login.
 Cron Jobs adds a new information panel to WP Clean Up Optimizer that displays details such as List of the Scheduled events, Individual Schedule Interval, Date & Time for next event Execution and Arguments to pass to the hook function(s) for WP scheduled events (both custom and core).

+WP Clean Up Optimizer uses our own Tech Banker API based on Maxmind Database to fetch location and other details based on IP Address for its feature Login Logs.

 > **Live Demos**